Presta vs Schrader Valve — Why Your Bike Has That Weird Valve

 The Quick Answer — Why Road Bikes Use Presta Valves

-Here’s the thing nobody tells you upfront: it’s about the rim.
+Here’s the thing nobody leads with: it’s about the rim.

 Road bike rims are narrow.
-We’re talking rims that might be 19mm to 23mm wide on the internal channel, sometimes less on older clincher designs.
-Drilling a Schrader valve hole — which needs about 8mm of diameter — into a rim that narrow removes a significant chunk of material right at the bead seat.
-That’s a structurally critical area.
-The Presta valve body, by contrast, is only 6mm in diameter.
-Two millimeters sounds trivial.
-On a narrow, lightweight aluminum or carbon rim running 100–130 psi, it’s not trivial at all.
+We’re talking 19mm to 23mm on the internal channel — sometimes less on older clincher designs my shop used to stock back in the day.
+Drilling a Schrader hole into a rim that narrow means removing roughly 8mm worth of material right at the bead seat.
+That’s a structurally critical zone.
+The Presta valve body is only 6mm in diameter.
+Two millimeters sounds like nothing.
+On a lightweight aluminum or carbon rim running 100–130 psi, it genuinely isn’t nothing.

-The secondary reason is pressure.
-Schrader valves use a spring-loaded pin to keep air in.
-That spring has a certain resistance rating, and at very high pressures — say, 120 psi in a 23c road tire — that spring can actually make it harder to seat a pump head correctly and get an accurate reading.
-Presta valves use a threaded brass nut instead of a spring.
-No spring resistance.
-The air pressure itself helps keep the valve sealed, which is actually more reliable at road bike pressures than the Schrader system.
+The secondary reason involves pressure.
+Schrader valves use a spring-loaded pin to hold air in.
+That spring resists the pump head at very high pressures — say, 120 psi in a 23c road tire — which makes seating the pump correctly genuinely annoying and throws off accurate readings.
+Presta valves use a threaded brass nut instead.
+No spring.
+The air pressure itself does the sealing work, which is actually more reliable at road bike pressures than anything a little coiled spring could manage.

 Presta vs Schrader — The Practical Differences